Terracini matroids: algebraic matroids of secants and embedded joins: Preliminaries

 \begin{example} Let $\varphi: \mathbb{C}^4 \to \mathbb{C}^4$ be given by $\varphi(s,t,u,v) = (su,sv, tu, tv).$ The Zariski closure of the image of $\varphi$ is the variety $X$ with $\II(X) = \langle z_1z_4-z_2z_3 \rangle.$ The matroid $M(X)$ is the uniform matroid of rank 2 on 4 elements.
 From Theorem~\ref{thm: ingleton}, at a generic point of $X$, the algebraic matroid $M(X)$ is isomorphic to the linear matroid on the ${\rm d}z_i$ with unique circuit

 Here it is enough to choose a point on $X$ where all coordinates are nonzero.

 We can compute the same matroid from the differential of $\varphi$ again assuming the input is suitably generic.
-For example, we have At a suitably general point, say $p = (1,1,1,1),$ ${\rm d}\varphi_p$ is a rank 2 matrix in which every pair of rows is linearly independent.
-However, at $q = (1,0,1,0),$ the last row of ${\rm d}\varphi_q$ is zero, so the linear matroid on it is not the uniform matroid of rank 2 on 4 elements. \exqed \end{example}
+For example, we have At a suitably general point, say $p = (1,1,1,1),$ ${\rm d}\varphi_p$ is a rank 2 matrix in which every pair of rows is linearly independent, giving the uniform matroid of rank 2 on 4 elements..
+However, at $q = (1,0,1,0),$ the last row of ${\rm d}\varphi_q$ is zero, so the linear matroid on the rows of $d\varphi_q$ is not uniform. \exqed \end{example}